 Relaxation techniques and meditation may also offer you relief from your anxieties.

 A specific type of meditation called ‘Mindfulness’ is recommended by Harvard Pilgrim nurse case manager Linda Bixby.
 The technique is to ‘Observe and Feel the Physical Sensations’ of the A-Fib Episodes.
 At first this may seem counter-intuitive and may not work for you.
 The idea is to observe rather than resist or worry.
 You allow a frightening health event like an A-Fib attack to just run its course.
-For example, Neil Blanchette was diagnosed with A-Fib when he was 17.
+For example, Neil Blanchette wrote onliine that he was diagnosed with A-Fib when he was 17.
 Meditation and “mindfulness” was a great help to him.
-“Just taking it in and letting myself feel the physical A-Fib experience was actually relaxing.”3(Thanks to David Holzman for calling our attention to this article.)
+“Just taking it in and letting myself feel the physical A-Fib experience was actually relaxing.”

 Walking curbs anxiety.
 Try to walk outdoors at approximately the same time each day.
 Breathing fresh air and having an established routine enhance the calming and relaxing effects of walking.
 But even if you can’t walk at the same time or outdoors, 20 minutes of walking daily reduces anxiety.